alyssavanerelli/C4L_phylogenomics/README.md

 ---

 ## Run BUSCO on all downloaded genomes
+- Now we will be running the `busco.sh` script linked below
 - You will need to edit these slurm files to be specific to your paths
-- Wherever this `busco.sh` script is, the output files will be written so make sure to write these files into your `busco_out/`
+- The busco output files will be written to wherever you have this `busco.sh` script saved so make sure to save (and run) this script in your `busco_out/`
 - We will write a `busco.sh` script with the specific busco commands
 - We will also write a `run_busco.sh` loop script to loop through all of our genome files automatically
 - We will be using the `diptera_odb10` busco dataset, which will be downloaded from the busco online database